reactivemarbles/Mvvm/README.md

-# Reactive Marbles Core
+# Reactive Marbles Mvvm
-A light weight core package for Reactive Marbles to introduce framework abstractions
+A light weight mvvm package for Reactive Marbles to introduce framework abstractions